info@ceoworld.biz

 CEOWORLD magazine - Latest - CEO Journal - AI and Robots Are Coming – To Drive Human Spirit

 William E. Halal, PhD, is Professor Emeritus at George Washington University and director of the TechCast Project.
+He also served as a major in the US Air Force, an aerospace engineer on the Apollo Program, and a business manager in Silicon Valley.
 Halal was cited by the Encyclopedia of the Future as one of the top 100 futurists in the world.
-His new book, Beyond Knowledge: How Technology Is Driving an Age of Consciousness, explores a vision for the next stage of human evolution.
+His recent book, Beyond Knowledge: How Technology Is Driving an Age of Consciousness, explores an Age of Consciousness as the new stage of social evolution.

-William E. Halal is an opinion columnist for the CEOWORLD magazine.
+William E. Halal, PhD is an Executive Council member at the CEOWORLD magazine.
 You can follow him on LinkedIn, for more information, visit the author’s website CLICK HERE.